rory-bedford/antelop-docs/docs/source/index.rst

 However, the requirements of different systems neuroscience labs are often fairly uniform.
 For example, if a lab performs electrophysiology experiments, they typically want to store the raw experimental output from their acquisition system, and extract both LFPs and spike trains from this raw data, before applying a number of analysis routines on this extracted data, most likely involving behavioural data from the trial.
 We believe that a platform that allows these steps to be done, with the flexibility to incorporate a range of different experimental setups and computational infrastructures, with highly customizable processing parameters, and an extendible set of analysis tools, could be an immense benefit to a number of neuroscience labs.

 A few different projects already exist that address some of these challenges.
 Most notably, `DataJoint <https://datajoint.com/>`_ provides a means of constructing data pipelines based on a SQL database, with user-defined computational steps populating downstream tables in a reproduceable manner.
 DataJoint Elements provides pre-defined computational pipelines for a range of neuroscience applications.
 However, DataJoint Elements still requires users to interact with their data in a programmatic way, and has its own learning curve that can be a barrier to its adoption by many neuroscientists.
-Furthermore, DataJoint requires a local installation and runs all computations locally and sequentially.
-Additionally, we think the DataJoint Elements schemas are overly complex and convoluted.
-These are the main issues that we seek to address with Antelope.
+Our pipelines are designed to be as simple and interpretable as possible, and can be interacted with fully graphically to facilitate the adoption of the platform by a wide range of users.

 For these reasons, we have built Antelope with the following features: